Pension plan

 How to change your contributions and investments

 You can make additional voluntary contributions to your account either by setting up a one-off or a regular payment.
 The contributions made to the pension are automatically assigned to the investment default plan with AXA.
-The default plan is a euro-denominated fund with a capital guarantee; however, there are many funds to select from to suit your needs.
+The default plan is the balanced lifecycle management; however, there are many funds (euro funds and other funds) to select from to suit your needs.

 You can also transfer between funds at any time.
 This is called “arbitrage” and enables you to transfer either your partial or full amounts.